ddycai/ddycai.github.io/_posts/2016-04-02-Transposer.md

 #### Chord Detection

 Given a bunch of lyrics containing both chords and lyrics, it can tell with reasonably high accuracy which text is a chord and which text are lyrics.
 It will then transpose only the chords, leaving the lyrics intact.
-It can identify and transpose a variety of chords including chords with suffixes such as `Ab7` and `Asus4` or chords with a bass note such as `F/G`.
+It can identify and transpose a variety of chords including chords with suffixes such as **Ab7** and **Asus4** or chords with a bass note such as **F/G**.

 #### Multiple Transposition Options

 The user can choose to either transpose to a target key signature or transpose up/down a certain number of semitones.
 If the user chooses the latter option, the transposer will need to know the current key signature from the user.
-If the user does not provide it, then the transposer will naively infer the current key signature from the first chord.
-This saves a lot of time for the user since in the majority of cases, the first chord is the identity of the current key signature.
+If the user does not provide the current key signature, then the transposer will naively infer the current key signature from the first chord.
+In the majority of cases, the first chord identifies the key signature, which saves users the trouble of having to state it for the program.

 #### Knows About Key Signatures

-The transposer will only output chords which are part of the target key signature.
-For example, if we are transposing to Bb major, the chord transposer will not output A# or E#, as these are not valid chords in Bb major.
+The transposer understands which chords are valid in the target key signature and will only output those chords.
+For example, if we are transposing to **Bb** major, the chord transposer will not output **A#** or **E#**, as these are not valid chords in **Bb** major.

 ### Technology